 Reserve name Purpose Activities that may be funded from reserve Recreational Facilities Reserve This reserve was established to set aside any Regional Recreational Facilities Rates collected and not fully used in any given year for the purpose of funding the Events Centre.
 This reserve represents the internal borrowing associated with \$13 million contribution made by council towards the establishment of the Northland Events Centre.
 The rate was levied from 1 July 2006 and it is expected to continue from approximately 15 years.
 Economic Development Investment Fund Reserve This reserve was established to hold the proceeds of a commercial property and special dividend (capital) payment made by the Northland Port Corporation (NZ) Limited.
 The funds are general funds and are set aside to be reinvested in income producing assets.
 The funds are currently invested in cash, stocks and bonds and the revenue is treated as general investment income.
 All Investment and Growth Reserve The reserve was created to set aside the investment income redirected to be made available for activities and projects that contribute towards economic well-being.
 Council will allocate monies from the reserve to projects in accordance with set criteria.
 Economic Development Infrastructure Facilities Reserve This reserve was created to set aside any Targeted Infrastructure Rates collected and not fully used in any given year for the purpose of funding future infrastructure projects.
 Economic Development Forest Income Equalisation Reserve This reserve was created to set aside 50% of council's forestry net income arising in any harvesting year.
 This reserve is intended to provide future funding of council's general operating activities by allowing council to use these funds for any council activity to smooth future rating increases.
 It is further intended that this fund be used to fund the cost of forestry operations in non-harvesting years.
 Where a high degree of uncertainty exists around activity expenditure requirements, council has agreed to budget conservatively on the basis that if a budget overrun eventuates, these overruns can be funded from the Forest Equalisation Reserve.
 Council considers that funding contingent expenditure and one-off spikes in expenditure from this reserve to be fairer on ratepayers as it can be used to reduce the effects of rates increases that are not required to be sustained.
-During the Long Term Plan 2012-2022, council proposed to fund the following expenditure from this reserve: Triennial election costs of approximately \$140,000 per election; The further call from Riskpool of \$44,000 expected in the 2013/14 financial year; Provision for doubtful debts (rates) of \$220,000 for years 1 to 5 of the plan; Software maintenance for IRIS of \$72,240 in year 2 of the plan.
-Council also agreed to fund any additional expenditure associated with the new Regional Policy Statement from this reserve.
-All Environment Fund Reserve This reserve was created to set aside any rates revenue collected specifically for the Environment Fund that is not incurred in any single financial year.
-This fund allows council to make available any unspent funds in subsequent financial years.
-Land and Biodiversity Asset Revaluation Reserves Asset revaluation reserves represent the unrealised gains in the value of assets owned by Northland Regional Council.
-N/A Community Investment Fund Reserve This reserve was created for the establishment of the Community Investment Fund from its transfer from NRCCT and for the transfers of the inflation adjustment for the capital sum of the Fund.
-Economic Development Kaitāia Bus Reserve This reserve was established to set aside any targeted Kaitāia Transport rates collected and not fully used in any given year for the purpose of funding the Kaitāia Bus Service.
-Transport
+During the Long Term Plan 2012-2022, council proposed to fund the following expenditure from this reserve: Triennial election costs of approximately \$140,000 per election; The further call from Riskpool of \$44,000 expected in the 2013/14 financial year; Provision for doubtful debts (rates) of \$250,000 for years 1 to 5 of the plan; Software maintenance for IRIS of \$72,240 in year 2 of the plan.
+All Environment Fund Reserve Council also agreed to fund any additional expenditure associated with the new Regional Policy Statement from this reserve.
+This reserve was created to set aside any rates revenue collected specifically for the Environment Fund that is not incurred in any single financial year.
+This fund allows Land and Biodiversity Asset Revaluation council to make available any unspent funds in subsequent financial years.
+Asset revaluation reserves represent the unrealised gains in the value of assets owned N/A Reserves Community Investment Fund Reserve by Northland Regional Council.
+This reserve was created for the establishment of the Community Investment Fund from its transfer from NRCCT and for the transfers of the inflation adjustment for the capital sum of the Fund.
+Economic Development